latte-central/latte-tutorial/src/latte_tutorial/ch03_game_rules.clj.md

 other proof assistants.
 And unlike most proof assistants, the simple type theory used in LaTTe offers a decisive and distinguishing feature

-> it is decidable, and quite efficient, to compute the type of an arbitrary (well-formed) term
+> It is decidable, and quite efficient, to compute the type of an arbitrary (well-formed) term

 This is what the `type-of` form allows us to do: ask the type of a term.
 Let's try on the identity function: